-In Texas, the condemnation process is a two-phase litigation process.
-The first phase includes the Special Commissioners’ Hearing.
-Three commissioners are appointed by the court to hear evidence and arguments from the parties.
-The commissioners determine the amount which should compensate the landowner.
+The first phase includes the Special Commissioners’ Hearing mentioned above.
 The only issue considered by the commissioners is the amount of compensation.
-They may not consider or determine the legal issue of whether the condemning authority has the legal right to acquire the property.
+They may not consider or determine whether the condemning authority has the legal right to acquire the property.

 Landowners are not required to participate in this first phase of the condemnation process.
 There are often good reasons not to participate.
 Some of them can be: